njwitty/PythonGPT3/README.md

 9.Go into the repo with cd PythonGPT3Tutorial

-10.Run the demo script with python hello_world.py
+10.Run the demo script with python hello_world.py & see the magic with affirmations ✨🙏🏻